ansible-collections/netapp.ontap/roles/na_ontap_vserver_delete/README.md

         # removing_volumes_permanently_destroy_user_data: I agree
         # turn confirmation prompts on or off
         confirm_before_removing_interfaces: false
-        # optional - change this to true to remove any confirmation prompt before deleting volumes !!!
+        # optional - change the following to false to remove any confirmation prompt before deleting volumes !!!
+        # when confirmations are on, you may receive two prompts:
+        # 1. delete all clones if they exist.
+The prompt is not shown if no clone exists.
+        # 2. delete all volumes if any.
+The prompt is not shown if no volume exists.
-        # confirm_before_removing_volumes: true
+        confirm_before_removing_volumes: true

 ```